Peloton files publicly for IPO – TechCrunch

 The company has reached 1.4 million total community members, defined as any individual who has a Peloton account.

-Peloton customers subscribe to the company’s digital library of fitness content, streamed live and on-demand, for $39 per month in addition to purchasing its hardware, which costs more than $2,200 apiece.
-The company says 58 million workouts were completed by Peloton users in fiscal 2019, while its subscriber base reached an all-time high of 511,202.
+Peloton customers subscribe to the company’s digital library of fitness content, streamed live and on-demand, for $39 per month, in addition to purchasing its hardware, which costs $2,200 to $4,295 apiece.
+The company says 58 million workouts were completed by Peloton users in fiscal 2019, while its paying subscriber base reached an all-time high of 511,202.

 As for subscription revenue, Peloton reports $181 million for fiscal 2019, up from $80 million last year.